 There are a few conditions that might lead you to face an ectopic pregnancy:

-- If you have ever had the pelvic inflammatory disease that is usually an after effect of tuberculosis.
+- If you have ever had pelvic inflammatory disease that is usually an after affect of tuberculosis.

-- If at any point of time you have had an abdominal surgery, like an appendix removal or cesarean section.
+- If at any point of time you have had an abdominal surgery, like an appendix removal or caesarean section.

 - If you have an IUD fitted